ZeusVS/gover/README.md

                Directory: default terminal
                Text file: default editor

+- 'D': Delete the current selection (will ask for confirmation) Recursively in case of a directory
 - 'R': Rename the current selection
 - '/': Search the main panel for specific text
 - 'n': Jump to next occurrence of the searchstring